 1. Kushok Bakula Rimpochee Airport, Leh

 At 3256 meters above sea level, the Kushok Bakula Rimpochee Airport in Leh is counted among the highest airports in the world.
 The airport guarded by majestic brown mountains in the Great Himalayan range is a majestic spectacle with stunning escapes all around.
 Spituk Monastery in the vicinity of the airport adorns the entire region.
 Regular flights operate from Kushok Bakula Rimpochee Airport to Delhi, Mumbai, J&K, Srinagar, and Chandigarh.
+This is undoubtedly the highest airport in India.

 2. Srinagar International Airport, Srinagar